Glossary

 A

 Accelerator A business accelerator is intended to promote rapid growth of a start-up company.
-The time frame is usually 3 to 6 months to address operational, strategic, and organizational challenges that a young business may face in transitioning to a mature company.
+The time frame is usually 3 to 6 months to address operational, strategic, and organisational challenges that a young business may face in transitioning to a mature company.
 It usually includes mentorship and educational components.

 Additionality The additional impact achieved by the presence of an impact investor.